-SHORT TERM (2018) These action items received the highest scores in the prioritization process and were viewed as being the most pressing and easiest to achieve in the Township.
-Most short-term items require minimal external stakeholder involvement.
-MEDIUM TERM (2019-2020) These action items scored the second highest priority.
-While they represent important issues, they are viewed as having less urgency than short-term items.
-LONG TERM (2020-2022) These action items reflect areas that are viewed as very important to the residents however they are more costly or complicated to implement and require further planning.
-Most long-term action items include multiple external stakeholders.
+SHORT TERM These action items received the highest scores in the prioritization 1 year process and were viewed as being the most pressing and easiest to 1 year achieve in the Township.
+Most short-term items require minimal (2018) external stakeholder involvement.
+MEDIUM TERM These action items scored the second highest priority.
+While they 2-3 years represent important issues, they are viewed as having less urgency 2 3 years than short-term items.
+(2019-2020) LONG TERM These action items reflect areas that are viewed as very important to 1 E voors the residents however they are more costly or complicated to 4-5 years implement and require further planning.
+Most long-term action (2020-2022) items include multiple external stakeholders.
 ONGOING Action items identified as ongoing are in some cases already underway, will aim to become regular activities, or require ongoing support within the Township in order to be successful.